henrysun9074/diffusion-code/README.md

 - ```batchgen.ipynb```
   Jupyter Notebook for generating batches of synthetic images.
 This script uses the Diffusers library to produce large quantities of images, including those used in publication figures.

-Edit the model paths in `custom_scripts/batchgen.ipynb` to the desired model repo on Hugging Face.
+Edit the model paths in `generation/batchgen.ipynb` to the desired model repo on Hugging Face.
 Adjust the number of total images and the batch size as necessary.
 More detailed instructions are available within the Jupyter notebook.

+### Explainability Pipeline

+TBA

 ## 📦 Installation